nancologist/AI-MachineLearning-AtoZ/README.md

 ## 2.3.
 Simple Linear Regression in Python - Step 1
 In the example `Salary_Data.csv` we have 30 dataset and the goal is to create a linear regression based on Years-of-Experience (Indep.
 Variable X) and Salary (Depend.
 Variable Y).
 And using that our model should predict other salaries based on other years of experiences.

+In this lecture we implement:
+1. Import CSV using pandas
+2. Set the X and y
+3. Split dataset into training-set and test-set
 ___